Lexicon

 via Medieval commerce

 Medieval system of private ordering for transnational commerce.
-Mechanisms: private judges, defaulter registry, information networks, community responsibility, collective punishment.
-Worked through: high detection probability, high cost of exclusion, bounded benefit of cheating, high discount factor for continued participation.
+Mechanisms: private judges, defaulter registries, information networks, community responsibility, collective punishment.
+Sustained by high detection probability, high cost of exclusion, bounded benefit of cheating, and high discount factor for continued participation.

 Liability Sink